oxfordroadmapping/country-profiles-clean-up-zh_hant/europe/slovakia.md

 ## 通訊

 ### 電話—固定線路
-- `total subscriptions`: 541,000 (2022 est.)
+- `總訂閱數`: 541,000 (2022 est.)
-- `subscriptions per 100 inhabitants`: 10 (2022 est.)
+- `每100名居民訂閱數`: 10 (2022 est.)

 ### 電話—移動電話
-- `total subscriptions`: 7.445 million (2022 est.)
+- `總訂閱數`: 7.445 million (2022 est.)
-- `subscriptions per 100 inhabitants`: 132 (2022 est.)
+- `每100名居民訂閱數`: 132 (2022 est.)

 ### 電信系統
-- `general assessment`: the broadband market has shown steady growth in recent years; fiber has become the principal platform for fixed broadband services, followed by DSL; the cable sector is a distant third in terms of subscribers, though cable is particularly strong in urban areas; mobile broadband access and content services are developing rapidly in line with operators having upgraded their networks; the regulator prepared the groundwork for 5G services in line with European Union requirements, with concessions in the 3.5GHz range followed by those in the 700MHz, 900MHz and 1800MHz bands; 5G was launched in late 2021 and is expected to cover about a fifth of the population by the end of 2022 (2024)
+- `總體評估`: the broadband market has shown steady growth in recent years; fiber has become the principal platform for fixed broadband services, followed by DSL; the cable sector is a distant third in terms of subscribers, though cable is particularly strong in urban areas; mobile broadband access and content services are developing rapidly in line with operators having upgraded their networks; the regulator prepared the groundwork for 5G services in line with European Union requirements, with concessions in the 3.5GHz range followed by those in the 700MHz, 900MHz and 1800MHz bands; 5G was launched in late 2021 and is expected to cover about a fifth of the population by the end of 2022 (2024)
-- `domestic`: fixed-line is 10 per 100 and mobile-cellular is 132 per 100 tele density (2022)
+- `國內`: fixed-line is 10 per 100 and mobile-cellular is 132 per 100 tele density (2022)
-- `international`: country code - 421; 3 international exchanges (1 in Bratislava and 2 in Banska Bystrica) are available; Slovakia is participating in several international telecommunications projects that will increase the availability of external services; connects to DREAM cable (2017)
+- `國際的`: country code - 421; 3 international exchanges (1 in Bratislava and 2 in Banska Bystrica) are available; Slovakia is participating in several international telecommunications projects that will increase the availability of external services; connects to DREAM cable (2017)

 ### 廣播媒體
 state-owned public broadcaster, Radio and Television of Slovakia (RTVS), operates 2 national TV stations and multiple national and regional radio networks; roughly 50 privately owned TV stations operating nationally, regionally, and locally; about 40% of households are connected to multi-channel cable or satellite TV; 32 privately owned radio stations